 Scientists estimate that all agriculture is responsible for approximately a quarter of all global anthropogenic greenhouse gas emissions.
-Animal agriculture is estimated to account for 80% of this number.
+Animal agriculture is estimated to account for up to 80% of this number.

 In the United States alone, there are over 10 billion animals slaughtered for food each year.
 The average American consumes over 200 pounds of meat every year.
 The US Department of Agriculture estimated that every American would eat a record high of 222 pounds of meat in 2018.
 That is over 2 quarter pound burgers every day!

 - It requires a huge amount of water.
 An estimated 1,800 gallons of water go into a single pound of beef.
 With that much water you could take 105 eight-minute showers a day!

 - Animal agriculture takes up land and is a leading cause of deforestation.
 In 2018, 30 million acres of tropical rainforest were lost.
 That is 82, 191 a day–the equivalent of 43 football fields a minute!